kylepxiao/AdventumRL/Grammar_Demo/Malmo + Grammar.md

-# Malmo + Grammar
+# MineQuest

 [TOC]

 ## Overview

-Malmo + Grammar is an extension to extend the scope of [Malmo](https://github.com/microsoft/malmo), a reinforcement learning platform that hooks into Minecraft (Java Edition).
+MineQuest is an API framework that allows for complex, mission-based reinforcement learning in Minecraft.
+It builds upon of [Malmo](https://github.com/microsoft/malmo), a reinforcement learning platform that hooks into Minecraft (Java Edition).
+MineQuest implements support for propositional logic in a high-level configuration space, and includes sample agents that make use of this grammar in an example cliff-walking mission.

 ## Getting Started